US Studying Ways To End Use of Social Security Numbers For ID - Slashdot

 But, until you eliminate the profit motive for credit bureaus everything will end up being re-assembled.
 Back to square one.

 Virtual SSN - White House Petition ?
-(Score:3)
+(Score:4, Interesting)

 Virtual Social Security Numbers